 The Enhance Details feature has been added to Adobe Camera Raw, Lightroom Classic CC and Lightroom CC, but there are other changes too.

 Adobe's February update adds support for three new cameras: The Nikon Coolpix A1000 long-zoom compact, the new Olympus OM-D E-M1X pro sports camera and Sony’s new mirrorless A6400 – though support for this camera is preliminary, which means Adobe will refine the processing and add full support at a later date.

 Adobe has also introduced automatic lens profiles for the new Nikon AF-S NIKKOR 500mm f/5.6E PF ED VR super-telephoto lens, including additional profiles for when this lens is used with Nikon’s 1.4x, 1.7x and 2.0x teleconverters.

 Lightroom CC improvements

 Adobe has split Lightroom into two products.
 Lightroom CC Classic CC is the regular desktop version, while the newer Lightroom CC is for use with photos stored online via Adobe’s Creative Cloud service.
-Until now, Lightroom CC has lagged behind the desktop version in features, but takes a step closer now with the introduction of the HDR, Panorama and HDR Pano tools in the desktop version.
+Until now, Lightroom CC has lagged behind the desktop version in features, but takes a step closer now with the introduction of the HDR, Panorama and HDR Pano tools already available in the desktop version.